Sam-Mina-engineer/Weather-Dashboard/README.md

 I am running VS Code as a live server.
 I also swittched repos for the cities list and I downloaded a city list from the Open Weather website and I put it in my directory.
 I adjusted the code accordingly.
 Time for a GIT PUSH!
+I experimented changing the name of the dashboard to just Weather Dashboard and removing the icon to see if it will look more professional.
+I don't like it.
+I will change it back.